Barbara S. Bryant

 Kristen Palumbo, Vice Chair

-Kristen is a partner at Morgan Lewis and was elected to the Board in January 2013 after serving on the Development Committee.
-Kristen Palumbo’s practice primarily focuses on antitrust litigation and counseling and complex commercial litigation, including breach of contract, fraud, unfair competition, copyright, trade secret and bankruptcy-related matters.
-She works extensively on high-stakes litigation before state and federal courts and before various arbitration tribunals.
-Kristen also advises clients in connection with antitrust investigations and subpoenas issued by the U.S. Department of Justice.
-She has represented clients in a wide range of industries, including energy, freight forwarding, accounting, medical products, biometric authorization and payment solutions, microprocessors, printers and related supplies, and enterprise software and support services.
-She has also represented pro bono clients in a variety of matters.
+Kristen was elected to the Board in January 2013 after serving on the Development and Luncheon Committees.
+Kristen has been a litigator for over fifteen years.
+Her practice primarily focuses on antitrust litigation, class action defense and other high-stakes complex commercial litigation, including copyright, fraud, unfair competition, breach of contract and bankruptcy-related matters.
+She is highly skilled in all phases of litigation including pre-filing investigations, fact and expert discovery, motion practice, settlement and trial.
+Her past clients encompass a wide range of industries and technologies, including microprocessors, flash memory and data storage systems, biometric authorization and payment solutions, enterprise software and support services.
+Kristen has also represented pro bono clients in a variety of matters.

 Lucia Corral Peña